sparklingdataocean/gh-pages/_posts/2022-02-22-symmetryMetrics.markdown

 <p><h5>Symmetry Metrics based on Results of Trained Models</h5>

-To calculate symmetry metrics for Western Europe city list we created pairwise vectors by concatenating temperature vector pairs {City, Stuttgart} for the years 2008 and 2016 and transform joint vectors to GAF images.
-Then will run GAF images through the trained image classification model and use probabilities of getting to the ’same’ class as symmetry metrics.
+To calculate symmetry metrics for Western Europe city list we created pairwise vectors by concatenating temperature vector pairs {City, Stuttgart} for the years 2008 and 2016 and transforming joint vectors to GAF images.
+Then we ran GAF images through the trained image classification model and used probabilities of getting to the ’same’ class as symmetry metrics.

-To predict vector similarities based on the trained model, we will use fast.ai function 'learn.predict':
+To predict vector similarities based on the trained model, we used fast.ai function 'learn.predict':
 <p></p>
 {% highlight python %}
 PATH_IMG='/content/drive/My Drive/city2/img4'